Railways and Tramways of Australia

 Typical Weekend Frequency:

 The Bankstown line extends to the middle south-western suburbs of Sydney.
 It branches from the Illawarra line at Sydenham and connects to the Western line at Lidcombe.
-Two tracks dedicated to freight trains run parallel to the line between Marrickville and Campsie.
-Through the Central Business District services to and from the Bankstown line operate along the City Circle line.
-Trains from the city on the Bankstown line alternate between those continuing from Birrong to Lidcombe, and those continuing to Liverpool.
-The Bankstown line is currently closed and will be converted to a Metro line.
+The line between Sydenham and Bankstown line is currently closed and will be converted to a Metro line.
+Services are operating between Bankstown and Lidcombe.